XuanGhahahaha/XuanGhahahaha/README.md

 ### Hi there 👋

+I am a third-year PhD student in the Graphics&Geometric Computing Laboratory (GCL) at University of Science and Technology of China (USTC) advised by Prof. Juyong Zhang.

+I obtained my bachelor degree in Mathematics in 2021 from USTC.

+I undertook an internship in Image Derivative Inc. during Oct.2021-Jan.2023.

+My research interests mainly focus on:
+- Modeling, Driving, and Editing of Multi-Modal Digital Humans
+- Neural Representation and Neural Rendering
+- Text to Speech, Voice Cloning

 <!--
 **XuanGhahahaha/XuanGhahahaha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.